Wizards & Religion:

 For one thing; as I stated above; the whole Catholic vs. Protestant issue would have certainly accompanied them.
 And it may still contribute a part of the underpinnings of the friction between some of the factions active in wizarding society today.

-That the growing intolerance for wizardry and the supernatural were offshoots of the Protestant Reformation suggests that there is a far higher than average likelihood that any European wizarding family which retreated from mundane society in the early portion of this transitional period was almost certain to be at least publicly avowed as Roman Catholic.
+That the growing intolerance for wizardry and the supernatural were predominantly offshoots of the Protestant Reformation suggests that there is a far higher than average likelihood that any European wizarding family which retreated from mundane society in the early portion of this transitional period was almost certain to be at least publicly avowed as Roman Catholic.
 By the end of this period, however, when Seclusion was finally demanded of all magicals, those who were ultimately forced into Seclusion were likely to have been those who had already re-aligned themselves to Anglican, Lutheran or Calvinist congregations.

-Muggle-born witches and wizards who have been recruited into the wizarding world over the past two centuries in Great Britain will have further raised the representation of both C of E and various smaller, non-conformist Protestant sects within the wizarding population, as well as the establishment or continuance of a presence of other world religions such as Judaism, Islam, Hinduism, Buddhism, Taoism and the like, which did not make up a significant portion of the wizarding population of Great Britain at the end of the 17th century.
+Muggle-born witches and wizards who have been recruited into the wizarding world over the past three centuries in Great Britain will have further raised the representation of both C of E and various smaller, non-conformist Protestant sects within the wizarding population, as well as the establishment or continuance of a presence of other world religions such as Judaism, Islam, Hinduism, Buddhism, Taoism and the like, which did not make up a significant portion of the wizarding population of Great Britain at the end of the 17th century.

 But there is a strong probability that, even in modern day, anything up to half or more of the most staunchly pureblood-centric wizarding population may still identify itself as adhering to some variant of Catholicism.
 And the more firm such a family’s identification with the wizarding isolationist faction the higher this likelihood.
 This issue may well bear some relevance to the determined and growing resistance of this sector of the population to the Ministry’s aggressive recruitment of (mostly Anglican) Muggle-borns.